GENEVA–PAV–ARCHIBORETUM: IT WAS ALMOST LIKE A DREAM…

 - The committees are keeping watch.

-- The regulations protect.
+- The regulations provide protection.

 - Dreams remain safely tucked away in the files of visionary architects.